idiap/bob/python/doc/TutorialsMachine.rst

   >>> m.z = numpy.array([3,4,1,2,0,1], 'float64')

-Once the :py:class:`bob.machine.JFAMachine` has been set, you can use it to estimate the log-likelihood (score) of an input gmm stats:
+Once the :py:class:`bob.machine.JFAMachine` has been configured for a specific class, the log-likelihood (score) that an input sample belongs to the enrolled class, can be estimated, by first computing the GMM sufficient statistics of this input sample, and then calling the :py:meth:`bob.machine.JFAMachine:forward` on the sufficient statistics.

 .. doctest::
   :options: +NORMALIZE_WHITESPACE

+  >>> gs = bob.machine.GMMStats(2,3)
+  >>> gmm.acc_statistics(sample, gs)
   >>> score = m.forward(gs)

 As with other machines you can save and re-load machines of this type using